Scaffolds can be used to effectively engage and stretch all students

 Working through their reasoning in stages helps students to ‘chunk’ their learning.
 As students grow in confidence you can remove the scaffold.
 You can ask them to design a similar map (to compare potassium and calcium), explore a related problem (such as lithium and sodium), or use data to work down a flow map instead.
 Try removing their map and asking students to complete long answer questions to keep them challenged throughout a lesson.

 Using different methods to achieve the same outcome is a mainstay of excellent chemistry teaching.
-I use this strategy to teach ionic formulae.
+I use this strategy to teach ionic formulas.
 Initially, give students ion cards.
-The size of a card is proportional to the charge of the ion it represents and students need to use the correct number of each ion card to form an ionic compound.
-Next, students use the criss-cross method to represent the ionic compound.
+The size of a card is proportional to the charge of the ion it represents, and students need to use the correct number of each ion card to form an ionic compound.
+Next, students use the swap and drop method to represent the ionic compound.
 And finally, students draw the atoms and show the transfer of electrons.

 Sometimes students struggle with the first method, but the concept starts to click with the second.
-When they look back at the first method they can understand why it also worked.
+When they look back at the first method, they can understand why it also worked.
 Linking different methods helps them learn the concept deeply.
-This method can be applied to many topics; the trick is to move students on once they have mastered each method so they keep learning.
+You can apply this method to many topics; the trick is to move students on once they have mastered each method so they keep learning.

 Stepping stone activities are excellent because they take students from something they know to something unfamiliar in stages.
 Students construct new learning embedded in their existing framework of knowledge.